tahirlee/tahirlee.github.io/_pages/about.md

 * **Lecturer,** (Apr 2016 ~ Sep 2017)
   * Faculty of CS & IT, Superior University, Lahore, Pakistan
   * Taught computer science and software engineering courses
-  * Supervised final year projects and contributed to the development of industry-relevant curricula
+  * Supervised final year projects and contributed to the development of industry-relevant curriculam

 Publications (recent)
 ------